Environmental Studies

 Students may declare the minor as early as the spring of their sophomore year but no later than fall semester of junior year.

 Undergraduates wishing to pursue an environmental studies minor should complete the ENV Minor Enrollment Form.
-Once submitted, you will be contacted by email to schedule an appointment with the ENV program director, Corina Tarnita ([email protected]), or Amber Lee ([email protected]), the undergraduate/graduate program manager, to discuss your program of study.
+Once submitted, you will be contacted by email to schedule an appointment with the ENV program director, Allison Carruth ([email protected]), or Amber Lee ([email protected]), the undergraduate/graduate program manager, to discuss your program of study.

 Program of Study

 The Minor in Environmental Studies is open to students concentrating in any academic discipline and designed for students seeking a broad, multidisciplinary and interdisciplinary introduction to environmental topics.
-To be eligible for the minor, students are required to complete two (2) foundational courses, at least one of which is at or above the 300 level, and three (3) elective courses, at least two of which are at or above the 300 level.
-Two of the total five (5) courses must be in humanities and/or social sciences and two must be in natural sciences and engineering.
-No more than one (1) course filling the requirement for the ENV minor may also be counted toward the student’s departmental concentration or another minor/certificate.
+To be eligible for the minor, students are required to complete two foundational courses, at least one of which is at or above the 300 level, and three elective courses, at least two of which are at or above the 300 level.
+Of the five courses, at least two courses must be in Humanities and/or Social Sciences and two must be in Natural Sciences and/or Engineering.
+Find more information on academic Areas of Study at Princeton.
+A foundation course may be used as an elective course, but an elective course may not be used as a foundation course.
+No more than one elective course satisfying the requirement for the ENV minor may also be counted toward the student’s departmental major or another minor/certificate.

 Independent Work